jathavaan/bds-seoul-mariadb/README.md

 > [!NOTE]
 > If you are running the project on Raspberry Pis, use `sudo docker compose` instead of `docker-compose`.

+> [!WARNING]
+> Log into Docker CLI before proceeding to the next steps.
+The processs will fail otherwise.
+Please read [the Docker documentation](https://docs.docker.com/reference/cli/docker/login/) to learn how to do it.

 The next step is to create the containers by running the following command in the root of `bds-seoul-mariadb` directory:

 ```powershell